lsirivong/gatsby-plugin-modal-routing/README.md

 ### Rendering page content in modals

-Your gatsby pages will now recieve these props:
+Any gatsby page may be rendered in a modal if it is routed to appropriately (see next section below for creating a modal link).

+The `ModalRoutingContext` React.Context component can be used to conditionally render content if the page is rendered in a modal.

+The Context consumer is passes an object with `modal` and `closeTo` properties to it's child render function

 - `modal` (`boolean`) - indicates if the page content will be rendered in a modal.
 Use this to conditionally render modal content like a close button.
-- `modalCloseTo` (`string`) - if the page content is rendering in a modal, denotes the pathname of the page where the modal was opened, otherwise `null`.
+- `closeTo` (`string`) - if the page content is rendering in a modal, denotes the pathname of the page where the modal was opened, otherwise `null`.

 Example: